Apply to transfer burial rights

 • Payment.

-• If an estate is split between two or more parties, letters of consent from remaining persons named in the will are also required.
+• If an estate is split between two or more parties, the remaining persons named in the will must also give consent in letters.

 • High Court letters of administration (if available).

-• Confirmation of applicants identity and relationship to deceased owner.
+• Applicants' identity and relationship to deceased owner.

 • An affidavit, if the required documents are not available.